We have set up a Docker image so that users can quickly try out CloudBees Jenkins Operations Center by CloudBees.

-- backup-hourly-shared-slave: shows a backup job using the backup plugin that uses shared slaves setup on Jockey server.
+- backup-hourly-shared-slave: shows a backup job using the backup plugin that uses shared agents setup on Jockey server.

-- gasp-server-on-slave-from-operations-center: a maven job using a shared slave
+- gasp-server-on-slave-from-operations-center: a maven job using a shared agent

 - secret-project: you can view this folder either as an admin or as stephen (u/p stephen/stephen).
 If using other logins, you cannot view the folder.